 The 2017 Honda Civic has returned with a few new features after its recent redesign.
 A hatchback option has been added to the range, and the turbocharged engine provides more power.
 Honda has also released two performance-focused Civics, the turbocharged Si and the powerful Civic Type R, which has an impressive 306 horsepower.
 The 2017 Honda Civic Coupe is a great choice for drivers looking for a car that is both stylish and practical.
 This two-door coupe offers excellent handling and performance, as well as a comfortable and spacious interior.
 With its modern and sporty design, and a range of advanced features, the Civic Coupe is sure to make a statement on the roads.

 The 2017 Honda Civic is a compact car that comes in three body styles: sedan, coupe, and hatchback.
 The sedan has six different trims, ranging from the base LX to the top-of-the-line Si, while the hatchback has three trims: Sport, Sport Touring, and Type R. Even the base Civic LX is well-equipped with a 2.0-liter four-cylinder engine, a six-speed manual transmission, 16-inch alloy wheels, LED lights, power accessories, a rearview camera, Bluetooth, and a four-speaker sound system.

-For the hatchback, the Sport comes with the LX equipment plus a more powerful version of the turbocharged engine, 18-inch alloy wheels, foglights, a center-outlet dual exhaust, aerodynamic bodywork, a rear center armrest with cupholders, and a leather-wrapped steering wheel and shift knob.
+The Sport hatchback has the same features as the LX, but it also comes with an upgraded turbocharged engine, 18-inch alloy wheels, foglights, a dual exhaust, aerodynamic bodywork, a rear center armrest with cup holders, and a leather-wrapped steering wheel and shift knob.

 - 2017 Honda Civic Si Coupe Test Drive Front And Side View View Photo 1 of 19